Naenyn/axiom-air/README.md

 AxiomAirMini32.pyc	 MixerOrDeviceModeSelector.pyc

-3) Copy the three .py files from this repo in to the same directory.
+3) Copy the four .py files from this repo in to the same directory.

 4) Start up Live!